“Is My Training Clean?” check list

 Where stored

-Does the location of the reinforcer reserve affect the behaviour?
+Can the location of the reward reserve affect the dog or influence the behaviour?

 Are we wearing the food, carrying the toy or do we go to collect it?